First of October brings mid to upper 80s temps

 CHARLOTTE, NC (WBTV) - The first week of October typically brings afternoon readings in the low to mid 70s and overnight lows in the 50s.
-That won’t be the case this week!
-With high pressure firmly in control, mostly sunny skies will dominate all week long with daybreak readings in the low to mid 60s and high temperatures in the mid to upper 80s.
-If everything went wrong – depending on your perspective – we could reach 90° around Charlotte late in the week.
+That won’t be the case through at least the upcoming weekend!
+With high pressure firmly in control, mostly sunny skies will dominate for the rest of the work week with daybreak readings in the mid 60s and high temperatures in the mid to upper 80s.

+It’s entirely possible that we reach 90° around Charlotte on Friday and we’ll likely be really close on both Thursday and Saturday as well.
+The standing records for these three days are all in the upper 90s, so they’re likely to stand, but again, these forecast values are way above normal for this time of the year.

 Meteorologist Al Conklin